AaronHavens/AaronHavens.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a postdoctoral researcher at FAIR on the Generative Modeling Foundations team under Brian Karrer and Yaron Lipman.
+I'm a postdoctoral researcher at Meta working with the FAIR Chemistry team.
 I'm developing scalable methods for generative modeling and principled reward-based tilting / finetuning in both continuous and discrete domains.
-I'm especially passionate about modeling physical processes that help advance Engineering and science, taking into account geometric structures and invariants.
+In particular, I aim to make these methods useful for enhancing modeling and prediction of physical processes that help advance engineering and science, taking into account geometric structures and invariants.

 **Previously** I received a PhD in ECE from University of Illinois Urbana-Champaign, where I worked on robust control theory $\cap$ machine learning under [Prof. Bin Hu](https://binhu7.github.io/).
 I also have an MS in Aerospace Engineering from UIUC where I primarily worked on learning algorithms for autonomous field-robotics under Prof. Girish Chowdhary.
 I've been fortunate to have several industry research experiences at Meta FAIR NYC, Peferred Networks Tokyo, TuSimple (autonomous semi-trucks) and NASA Jet Propulsion Lab (JPL).